At UMBC 20% of our energy comes from renewable clean energy, and we actively pursue opportunities to upgrades that reduce energy consumption.

 Flip off the lights

-By setting your screen to simply darken after a few minutes, we can add up to some major reductions!
+By setting the computer screen to simply darken after a few minutes, we can add up to some major reductions!
 Just follow this link for the Federal energy star program’s step by step guides for updating your computer settings!

 Shut Down & Unplug

-Any device with a light draws energy when plugged in.
+Any device with an indicator light draws energy when plugged in.
 That means leaving cell phone chargers plugged in, monitors, printers copiers and fax machines all waste energy if left plugged in.
+If it feels warm to the touch, that shows energy is being consumed- if if the device is not being charged or used!

 Across campus we retrieve that energy by taking the first step: we power down, unplug, and shut down every time.
 Now that we can rely on technology with quick restarts, we can all contribute to UMBC’s energy conservation efforts without losing time! |